vino-copilot/Nicorai-website/APPRUNNER_SETUP_GUIDE.md

 # AWS App Runner Setup Guide

+This guide walks 5.
+Configure build settings:
+   - Runtime: Node.js 18 (Important: must use exact version name "nodejs18", not generic "nodejs")
-This guide walks you through the process of setting up the infrastructure for the NicorAI application using AWS App Runner for the backend and S3/CloudFront for the frontend.
+   - Note: App Runner requires specific runtime versions (e.g., nodejs18, nodejs16) through the process of setting up the infrastructure for the NicorAI application using AWS App Runner for the backend and S3/CloudFront for the frontend.

 ## Prerequisites